System Engineering Degree Apprenticeship

 • Degree apprenticeships target A-Level students or equivalents.
 Entry requirements include:

-• Minimum of 5 GCSEs at Grades 9 to 4 (A* to C), including Maths, English Language, and one Science or Engineering subject.
+• Minimum of 5 GCSEs at Grades 9 to 4 (Grades A* to C) including Mathematics, English Language and 1 Science or Engineering subject.

-• Other Level 3 STEM or Vocational qualifications may be accepted.
+• Other Level 3 STEM qualifications may be considered.

 • Candidates will be required to achieve appropriate security and medical clearances; these will be instigated on receiving a conditional offer of employment.